Mirxa27/MirxaAgent/src/cuga/backend/cuga_graph/README.md

 ### **ReuseAgent | Reuse Agent**

-This agent is used in "save & reuse" mode, where CUGA suggests that the user save the current autonomous flow into deterministic Python code for safer and more predictable execution.
+This agent is used in "save & reuse" mode, where MirxaAgent suggests that the user save the current autonomous flow into deterministic Python code for safer and more predictable execution.
 It runs after the **FinalAnswerAgent** in conjunction with human-in-the-loop actions.